usatko/usatko.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I work at [Medius](https://medius.si), Slovenian based company specialised for custom software development as chief data scientist.
-I started my studies with the electrical engineering program at the University of Ljubljana in 2002.
+I work at [Medius](https://medius.si), a Slovenian-based company specialised in custom software development, as Chief Data Scientist.
+I obtained my bachelor’s degree in Electrical Engineering at the University of Ljubljana in 2009.
-I enrolled into Master study course covering fields of Automation and Intelligent systems.
-During my studies I was mainly interested in developing automated artificial systems with the help of data mining related tasks.
-After completing an MSc in 2009, I enrolled into a PhD program at the same University.
-My main interest remained the same, strongly related with the field of pattern recognition.
-I focused on speech related technologies, such as emotional recognition from speech, emotional and cross-lingual parametric speech synthesis.
-You can check work and publications on one of the well known research profiles as [ResearchGate](https://www.researchgate.net/profile/Tadej-Justin) or [Google Scholar](https://scholar.google.com/citations?hl=enGoogle Scholaruser=405SSpEAAAAJ).
-During my studies and research, I started and co-funded a micro company for consulting and development web based applications in Python, using solutions such as CMS Plone, and frameworks like [Pyramid](https://trypyramid.com/) or [Flask](https://flask.palletsprojects.com/).
-Because of my studies of automation courses, I was always interested in the field of Continuous Deployment and Continuous Integrations, in other words - in DevOps.
+I enrolled into a master’s study course covering the fields of Automation and Intelligent systems.
+During my studies I was mainly interested in developing artificial intelligent systems based on machine learning and data mining.
+After completing MSc in 2009, I enrolled into a PhD program at the same University.
-Since the era of Kubernetes I have followed its progress and evaluation and at the end of 2019 I successfully certified as [Kubernetes Administrator](https://www.youracclaim.com/badges/5a5265c2-a855-4524-8195-94a287da6725).
+My main research interest was strongly related to the field of pattern recognition, more specifically, I focused on speech related technologies, such as emotional recognition from speech, and emotional and cross-lingual parametric speech synthesis.
+You can find my work and publications on [ResearchGate](https://www.researchgate.net/profile/Tadej-Justin) or [Google Scholar](https://scholar.google.com/citations?hl=enGoogle Scholaruser=405SSpEAAAAJ).
+During my studies and research, I started and co-founded a micro company for consulting and development of web-based applications in Python, using solutions such as Plone CMS and frameworks like [Pyramid](https://trypyramid.com/) or [Flask](https://flask.palletsprojects.com/).
+Thanks to my studies in Automation, I retained my fascination with the field of Continuous Deployment and Continuous Integrations, in other words, with DevOps.
+Since the start of the era of Kubernetes, I have followed its progress and at the end of 2019 I successfully obtained my certification as [Kubernetes Administrator](https://www.youracclaim.com/badges/5a5265c2-a855-4524-8195-94a287da6725).
-All the knowledge obtained from the DevOps field I constantly use in daily work, helping me and my team deliver software enhanced with predictive functionalities seamlessly to production.
+The knowledge obtained from the DevOps field I constantly use in daily work at Medius, and it is helping me and my team deliver quality software enhanced with predictive functionalities seamlessly from its conception to production.